-In early 2020, specialist lenders began to establish themselves with the first deal being for \$1m, with notional deals quickly increasing to \$4m and even higher in less than a year.
+In early 2020, specialist lenders began to establish themselves with the first deal being for \$1m9, with notional deals quickly increasing to \$4m10 and even higher in less than a year.
 These new lenders typically deploy capital from networks of HNWIs and were a step on from "friend and family" raises.
 More recently, there has been the first large institutional size commitment to the mining sector in the form of Digital Currency Group (or DCG).
-This is a leading multi-billion dollar conglomerate in the digital asset sector with wide ranging interests, announcing in September 2020 that they were making \$100m available for investment into miner financing and even mining operations in which they are already invested to the tune of 'tens of millions of dollars'.
-In their announcement of a joint venture (JV) with Foundry, they claimed to already be one of the largest Bitcoin miners in North America and would also make financing available for the community.
+This is a leading multi-billion dollar conglomerate in the digital asset sector with wide ranging interests, announcing in September 2020 that they were making \$100m11 available for investment into miner financing and even mining operations in which they are already invested to the tune of 'tens of millions of dollars'.
+In their announcement of a joint venture (JV) with Foundry, they claimed to already be one of the largest Bitcoin miners in North America and would also make financing available for equipment makers, bringing 'institutional expertise, capital, and market intelligence' to the community.
 Barry Silbert, founder and CEO of DCG, said: